 For those sensitive to sound, the long-term exposure to the waves and sounds emitted by these repellents can be quite unhealthy.

 - Unsuitable for Pets

 The hearing abilities of animals differ quite a bit from those of humans.
 They are able to detect and hear higher frequencies of waves and sounds.
 Consequently, although the waves are made to annoy pests and drive them away, your beloved household pets could also feel disturbed and annoyed by the same waves.

 For this reason, it is advised that these products be used with utter care if you have pets living with you.
 Or actually not use an ultrasonic pest repellent altogether.
 There are several other options available in the market to get rid of pests.

 The are many other methods and options that you could go for to get rid of pests from your home environment if you feel unsure about taking on the long-term risks of ultrasonic pest repellents.
 Considering the long-term risks of ultrasonic pest repellents, traditional pest management services can be used instead.
 Exterminators such as Pinnacle Pest will give you equally effective results if not better when it comes to pest infestations.

 Focus on products that are well-rated, and many users have positive things to say about.
 Also, see for yourself what type of ingredients or technologies are used in its production and try to match it to the results they promise.

-As the ultrasonic pest repellent technology is getting popular for its results with driving away pests, scientists are working hard to make sure it is safe for humans to use as well.
-Moreover, they are also trying to make the devices effective against the pests which may be carriers of dangerous diseases.
+As the ultrasonic pest repellent technology is getting popular for its results in driving away pests, scientists are working hard to make sure it is safe for humans to use as well.
+Moreover, they are also trying to make the devices effective against pests that may be carriers of dangerous diseases.